 Various photos and videos compiled and distributed as available.

-7:00 to 7:15 - Meet at TBD Calgary Calgary to load bikes and people into Oscar the Van.
+7:00 to 7:15 - Meet at TBD location in or near Calgary to load bikes and people into the Vans.

 7:15 to 10:30 - Transport to the base of the Baseline Mountain Access road, and meet our club Ambassador.